 - Size: Mallori are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Mallori have the Outsider type, with the Native subtype.
+- Type: Mallori have the Humanoid type, with the Outsider subtype.

-- Base Speed: Mallori have a base speed of 30 feet.
+- Base Speed: Mallori have a Walk speed of 30 feet.

 - Languages: Mallori begin play speaking Common and Tenebri.